Adjetey Anang

-Adjetey Anang (born 8 July 1973) is a Ghanaian actor, popularly known as "Pusher", which was his screen name in the television series Things We Do for Love.
+Adjetey Anang (born 8 July 1973) is a Ghanaian actor, popularly known as "Pusher in the series YOLO", which was his screen name in the television series Things We Do for Love.
 He has featured in many Ghanaian movies, including Deadly Voyage, A Sting in a Tale, The Perfect Picture and others.
 He has also featured in a Dutch movie titled Slavery.

 Education

 Adjetey Anang studied at Labone Senior High School and proceeded to the University of Ghana, where he studied Fine Arts.
 He went further to study his masters in Dramatic Arts at Wits University in Johannesburg.